Kush-Taneja/portfolio/README.md

 ## Deployment

-This site can be easily deployed on platforms like Vercel, Netlify, or GitHub Pages.
+This site is deployed on Vercel.
+You can also deploy it on platforms like Netlify or GitHub Pages.

 ## License